cnrosu/AutoHelpDesk/docs/azuread-laps-best-practices.md

 ---
-title: LAPS and Password Rotation Guidance for Entra Joined Devices ms.date: 2025-05-15
+title: LAPS and Password Rotation Guidance for Microsoft Entra Joined Devices ms.date: 2025-05-15
-description: Best practices for using LAPS or compensating password-rotation controls on Entra joined Windows devices managed with Intune.
+description: Best practices for using LAPS or compensating password-rotation controls on Microsoft Entra joined Windows devices managed with Microsoft Intune.
 ---
 ## Summary
-Entra joined endpoints still maintain local administrator accounts, so static credentials remain a lateral-movement risk without automated rotation.
+Microsoft Entra joined endpoints still maintain local administrator accounts, so static credentials remain a lateral-movement risk without automated rotation.
 This doc explains why Windows LAPS (or equivalent tooling) must remain in scope for cloud-managed devices and how to justify compensating controls when LAPS cannot be deployed.
 Applying the guidance keeps AutoHelpDesk heuristics satisfied and reduces credential-reuse exposure.

 ## Signals to Collect
 - `Get-LocalUser -Name "Administrator"` (or targeted admin account) → Confirm the local admin account exists when policy requires rotation coverage.